 The second thing you’ll want to consider when buying your first mountain bike is frame size.
 Frame size is pretty standard because it’s based on your height, but it’s really important to get right.
 An ill-fitting bike can make or break your mountain biking experience.
 Don’t buy a bike that is too big or too small for you.

-All bike brands will have their own sizing charts.
-The one below is for Juliana and Santa Cruz bikes.
+All bike brands will have their own sizing charts and recommendations.

 3. WHEEL SIZE